SCW-Aberystwyth/python-novice-gapminder/index.md

 It uses plotting as its motivating example, and is designed to be used in both [Data Carpentry]({{ site.dc_site }}) and [Software Carpentry]({{ site.swc_site }}) workshops.
-This lesson references the Jupyter Notebook, but can be taught using a regular Python interpreter as well.

 Please note that this lesson uses Python 3 rather than Python 2.

 > ## Under Design